dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="hero-detail.component.ts" path="upgrade-module/src/app/upgrade-static/hero-detail.component.ts" region="hero-detail"></code-example>

 You can *upgrade* this component to Angular using the `UpgradeComponent` class.
-By creating a new Angular **directive** that extends `UpgradeComponent` and doing a `super` call inside its constructor, you have a fully upgraded AngularJS component to be used inside Angular.
+Create a new Angular **directive** that extends `UpgradeComponent` and do a `super` call inside its constructor.
+You now have a fully upgraded AngularJS component to be used inside Angular.
 All that is left is to add it to the `declarations` array of `AppModule`.

 <code-example header="hero-detail.component.ts" path="upgrade-module/src/app/upgrade-static/hero-detail.component.ts" region="hero-detail-upgrade"></code-example>